white oak - Quercus alba

-White Oak is valued as one our most important commercial hardwoods.
-All oaks have very hard, durable, and elastic wood, and White Oak has traditionally been used as a watertight wood in shipbuilding and casks and barrels for whiskies and wines.
-White Oak can be distinguished from the common Red Oak, by the deep, rounded lobes compared to sharply toothed lobes (think 5 letters in WHITE and ROUND).
-White Oak can be differentiated from the similar Bur Oak because the leaves are a very bright green, with much deeper lobes than Bur Oak.
-White Oak acorns are sweet and edible when raw, and were traditionally an important staple food for native populations.
-White Oak acorns are still used today, often ground into flour for baking or roasted as a caffeine-free coffee substitute
+White oak is valued as one our most important commercial hardwoods.
+All oaks have very hard, durable, and elastic wood, and white oak has traditionally been used as a watertight wood in shipbuilding, and casks and barrels for whiskies and wines.
+White oak can be distinguished from the common red oak by their deep, rounded lobes compared to sharply toothed lobes (think 5 letters in WHITE and ROUND).
+White oak can be differentiated from the similar bur oak because the leaves are a very bright green, with much deeper lobes than bur oak.
+White oak acorns are sweet and edible when raw, and were traditionally an important staple food for Indigenous populations.
+White oak acorns are still used today, ground into flour for baking or roasted as a caffeine-free coffee substitute.

-White Oak bark is flaky or scaly, and a dark grey when mature.
-Red Oak and its closer relatives have smooth bark.
+White oak bark is flaky or scaly, and grey when mature.
+Red oak and its closer relatives have smooth bark.
 Photo by Jesse Wolf.

-The White Oak can grow up to 35 m in height, 1.2 m in diameter and several hundred years old.
+The white oak can grow up to be 35 m in height, 1.2 m in diameter, and several hundred years old.
 This tree is unique as it can be free from branches for two thirds of its total height.
 Photo by Chris Earley.

-White Oak leaves are hairless when mature and have 5-9 deep, rounded lobes.
-They are measured at 10-20 cm on average; they have blunt teeth that are separated by deep notches.
+White oak leaves are hairless when mature and have 5-9 deep, rounded lobes, leaves measured at 10-20 cm on average.
 Photos by Chris Earley.

 They sometimes turn a beautiful purple-red in the fall.
 Photo by Chris Earley.